Can Felons Vote in Illinois?

 • Call the Secretary of State's office to ask why your name is still on the felony conviction list

-• Get help from an attorney experienced in voting rights restoration
+• Get help from an attorney experienced in the restoration of rights

 First-Time Voters After Prison or Jail

-If this is the first time you have voted in years, you will need to complete voter registration or re-register to vote.
-You can vote in any state or federal election as long as your sentence was served, and your name is no longer on the felony conviction list.
+If this is the first time you have voted in years, you must complete voter registration or re-register to vote.
+You can vote in any state or federal election as long as you complete your sentence, and your name is no longer on the felony conviction list.

-You have the right to use an absentee or mail-in ballot for early voting in upcoming elections.
-You cannot be stopped from voting if:
+You can use an absentee or mail-in ballot for early voting in upcoming elections.
+You can vote if:

 • You don't have a government-issued ID.
-Check this list for other forms of acceptable IDs, or you can choose to sign an affidavit that says you don't have a photo ID.
+Check this list for other forms of acceptable IDs.
+You can sign an affidavit that says you don't have a photo ID.

 • You are overseas but still a resident of Illinois.
 You can use a mail-in ballot or seek help for overseas voters.

-• You can prove you served your sentence, or your name has been removed from the felony conviction list.
+• You can prove you served your sentence, or your name is no longer on the felony conviction list.

 Other States and the Future of Felony Disenfranchisement

-Since state law determines which felons get to vote, there are many states that still do not allow felons to vote after they have served their sentences.
-If you move to one of these states, you will lose your voting rights.
+State law determines which felons get to vote, and many states still don't allow felons to vote after they have served their sentences.
+Others have used executive orders to establish voting rights for all citizens.
+Some states have a two-year waiting period following release to restore voting rights.

-There is a movement to stop the disenfranchisement of felons nationwide.
+There is a voting rights restoration movement to stop the disenfranchisement of felons nationwide.
 Many argue that all people with felony convictions, including those in prison, should be able to vote.
+The U.S. Supreme Court has consistently held that it's up to the states, not the federal government, to make these decisions.

 Learn About Voting While in Prison

-While you cannot vote, there is still an opportunity to be ready to vote upon your release.
+While you can't vote while in prison, there is still a way to vote upon your release.

 The Illinois Department of Corrections is required, under HB 2541, to provide neutral, non-partisan programs led by peers to educate incarcerated people on: